Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 Program Overview

 As the designated State Energy Office, DEQ's Energy Bureau is responsible for the design and implementation of the programs in Montana.
 DEQ has engaged with a third-party contractor to assist with program design and development work and then transition into a program implementation role.
-A stand-alone, Montana Home Energy Rebates Program webpage has been created that will ultimately serve as a one-stop resource for program related information, resources and as the primary rebate application portal.

 Program Update